Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 all of the connected subscribers of a destination will receive the message.

-To manage the different queues of messages defined in STOMP protocol, Spring use message broker to wrap the original based WebSocker or SockJS.
+To manage the different queues of messages defined in STOMP protocol, Spring use message broker to wrap the original based WebSocket or SockJS.
 Then the message can be maintained by a `simple-broker` provided by Spring or redirect to full featured message broker like `RabbitMQ`.
 Here, for simplicity, the `simple-broker` is used.

-Since all of the subscribers of a destination will receive the message published in it, the `simple-broker` use some convension to transform the destination name to distinguish different level of message including broadcast, single-user or point-to-point(single session).
+Since all of the subscribers of a destination will receive the message published in it, the `simple-broker` use some conversion to transform the destination name to distinguish different level of message including broadcast, single-user or point-to-point(single session).
 Some rules are listed below: